 A popular mechanism for maintaining parallelism in vise jaws began to surface in the American patent record in the mid 19th century.
 There are also documented sources of this mechanism in the La Forge Royale catalog, Paris, late 19th to early 20th c.
 This device is basically two pieces or "arms" of metal or wood, equal in length, joined in the middle to create a pivot.
 The upper ends of the arms (also on pivots) are joined to the bench's leg and the chop.
-The resulting mechanism not only maintains a parallel opening, but also supports the weight of itself, the vise screw, and the chop.
+The resulting mechanism not only maintains a parallel opening, but also supports the weight of itself, the vise components, and the chop.
 The beauty of the mechanism is its simplicity.
 In modern times this mechanism has become known as the "St. Peter's Cross", taken from an early 20th c. publication describing it as such.
 To our knowledge, this is the only reference to this device by name.
 There has been some discussion about the history of this moniker, and the possible misnomer, since it was the Apostle Andrew that was crucified on an "X"-shaped cross, St. Peter being crucified on a "T"-shaped cross, albeit upside down.
-We eventually acquired a 19th century version of the St. Peter's Cross.
+We eventually acquired a 19th century version of the St. Peter's Cross, and used it to prototype our version, the Benchcrafted Crisscross.